I can remember it like it was yesterday.

 Any good contractor & any good Resident Engineer appreciate the need for comparative checks of the work.
 Humans are imperfect creatures.
 Unfortunately, the contractual clause that lawyers write & expect us to follow don’t allow for anyone to be wrong, lest there be consequences.
 As construction engineers, our job is to do our best to eliminate & avoid things being wrong.

 As an RE, you need to establish a high expectation for back checks.
 The Contractor’s layout needs to be checked.
 Sure, you could find the contract clauses that make the Contractor 100% responsible for his work.
-And those clauses are enforceable.
-But when things go sideways and work is installed in the wrong location, everyone near the fan gets shit sprayed on him.
+But here’s the real story: When things go sideways and work is installed in the wrong location, everyone near the fan gets shit sprayed on him.

 When it comes to control points & benchmarks, one of my tenets is to ALWAYS run independent control point checks and compare them with the Contractor’s surveyor.
 NEVER assume the control points & benchmarks are 100% correct.
 Do you own control loops and check them for yourself.